 Large organizations may have the means to offer 24/7 support but may vary in their ability to provide personalized support.
 This is because sometimes they outsource to an international office in order to accommodate the all-day access.
 On the other hand small-medium sized organizations have all their support in-house and can offer personalized conversations by actually matching the same consultant who assisted with the company’s initial implementation.
 This way, the consultant is already familiar with your company and processes and you won’t have to explain to a new person who your company is and the issue at hand.
 Another great thing about small-medium sized vendors is that they will take the time to follow up with your company every couple of months to see how you’re doing and check-in.

-You may have noticed a common theme amongst the three types of support listed above and it’s the importance of B2B relationship building.
+You may have noticed a common theme amongst the types of support listed above and it’s the importance of B2B relationship building.
 Whether you’ve decided to select an ERP vendor who is big or small, you want the kind of support that helps you fix the issue instead of adding more stress to your plate.
-During your ERP vendor selection process, It’s a smart idea to question them about their support services and it’s likely going to help you in the long run to spend the extra cash.
+During your ERP vendor selection process, it’s a smart idea to question them about their support services and it’s likely going to help you in the long run to spend the extra cash.

 Change is scary for a lot of employees and getting them on board can be a difficult task.
 Our Change Management Guide walks you through the phases of change and provides tips for you and your staff.